galetaire/spahousing/README.md

+# Description

+The market monitored on this website is the Spanish real estate market.

 # About the database

 Even so I try to be cautious and avoid mistakes, errors can occur, so I encourage the review and verification of the database.
 If encountered any, the creation of ``Issues`` and ``Pull requests`` for the database are welcome, you can also reach me through various channels.